 The President's Committee on Diversity Affairs (PCDA)

 The President's Committee on Multicultural Affairs' purpose is to promote in the Lawrence community: greater cultural and ethnic diversity; a climate conducive to attracting and retaining minority students, faculty, and staff; curricular and extracurricular initiatives aimed at increasing multicultural awareness and appreciation.
 In order to accomplish this goal, the committee will: advise the president on matters relating to multicultural affairs; promote faculty and staff engagement in the recruitment, selection and retention of minority students, faculty and staff; make available appropriate educational and training resources for faculty and staff; sponsor, on an annual basis, workshops, symposia, or other events for faculty, staff, and students on multicultural themes or problems; work to increase community awareness of the challenges associated with being a member of a cultural or ethnic minority at Lawrence and in Appleton.
-The committee consists of two faculty members, the Provost and Dean of the Faculty, the Dean of Student Academic Services, one representative from the Vice President for Enrollment Management’s Office, one representative from the Vice President for Student Affairs and Dean of Students’ Office, and two student representatives from the LUCC Committee on Multicultural Affairs.
+The committee consists of two faculty members, the Provost and Dean of the Faculty, the Dean of Academic Success, one representative from the Vice President for Enrollment Management’s Office, one representative from the Vice President for Student Affairs and Dean of Students’ Office, and two student representatives from the LUCC Committee on Multicultural Affairs.

 The Committee on Diversity Affairs (CODA)